huggingface/transformers/docs/source/zh/transformers_agents.md

 Then, we don't allow any attribute lookup or imports (which shouldn't be needed anyway for passing along inputs/outputs to a small set of functions) so all the most obvious attacks (and you'd need to prompt the LLM to output them anyway) shouldn't be an issue.
-If you want to be on the super safe side, you can execute the run() method with the additional argument return_code=True, in which case the agent will just return the code to execute and you can decide whether to do it or not.
+If you want to be on the super safe side, you can execute the run() method with the additional argument return_code = True, in which case the agent will just return the code to execute and you can decide whether to do it or not.

 The execution will stop at any line trying to perform an illegal operation or if there is a regular Python error